Spectral gap of scl in graphs of groups and $3$-manifolds: Spectral gap of -manifold groups

-Suppose $c$ is a single loop with $\scl_M(c)=0$.
-Then there is some $(v_N)\in \bigoplus_{N\in\mathcal{N}} V_N$ such that $\pi(v_n)=c$ and $\|v_N\|_N=0$ for all $N$.
+Suppose $c$ is a single loop in some edge space with $\scl_M(c)=0$.
+Then there is some $(v_N)\in \bigoplus_{N\in\mathcal{N}} V_N$ such that $\pi(v_N)=c$ and $\|v_N\|_N=0$ for all $N$.
 By Corollary \ref{cor:edge group for hyp}, we have $v_N=0$ for all hyperbolic pieces $N$.
-By Corollary \ref{cor:edge group for Seifert}, each $v_N$ is a sum of fibers on the boundary components of $N$ with $[v_N]=0\in H_1(N;\R)$ for all Seifert fibered pieces $N$.
+By Corollary \ref{cor:edge group for Seifert}, each $v_N$ is a sum of fibers on the boundary components of $N$ with $[v_N]=0\in H_1(N;\R)$ for each Seifert fibered piece $N$.
 Finally, $v_N$ is a null-homologous loop in $N$ if $N$ is the twisted $I$-bundle over the Klein bottle.
-Combining these with the minimality of JSJ decomposition and the fact that $M$ is non-geometric, we obtain the classification of such loops $c$ via a case-by-case study. \end{proof}
+Combining these facts, to annihilate the scl of a nontrivial loop, hyperbolic pieces make no contribution, and Seifert fibered pieces away from $T$ cannot contribute either by the minimality of JSJ decomposition.
+Also note that no two twisted $I$ bundles over the Klein bottle can be glued together as $M$ is non-geometric (see Theorem \ref{thm: 3-mfd decomp}).
+We obtain the desired classification of such loops $c$ via a case-by-case study. \end{proof}